neuroscout/neuroscout-docs/_sources/updates/2023-04-7-fetch_utils.md

 ## Encoding model tutorials! 🚀

-To demonstrate how to use `pyns.fetch_utils`, we have created two new example notebook that demonstrate how to fit a simple voxelwise encoding model using the new API fetch utilities.
+To demonstrate how to use `pyns.fetch_utils`, we have created two new example notebooks that demonstrate how to fit a simple voxelwise encoding model using the new API fetch utilities.

 In the first example, we implement a cross-validated voxelwise encoding model for a single subject using ridge regression implemented in [Himalaya](https://github.com/gallantlab/himalaya).
 In the second example, we fit two feature sets jointly in the same model using a technique known as banded ridge regression.
 These techniques are very useful for fitting high dimensional feature sets to fMRI data, which is particularly useful for naturalistic data.